What to do if Your Greyhound Gets Loose

 - Start the Lost Hound Network Phone Tree and Email Blast

-To start the phone tree and email blast, complete and submit the Lost Greyhound Form
+To start the phone tree and email blast contact either:

 - Notify the Lost Hound Network by submitting the lost hound form.
 This completed form will be distributed to a list of people who are associated with the Lost Hound Network and may be able to help you find your hound.

 GPA MN phone line: leave a detailed message on the GPA MN phone line, 763-785-4000

 Vet Clinics: in your area and your personal vet, especially if the hound has a rabies tag from that clinic

 - Post on Lost Dogs Minnesota Facebook Page

 - Prepare a Lost Hound Search Kit